 Ready to start garden planning?
 Here’s a timely video with three normal mistakes gardeners make when planning their gardens, but you really want to avoid!

-Making sure your plants are spaced correctly, using companion planting to defend against pests and sowing in batches every few weeks so you have backup options are all important.
+1. Make sure your plants are spaced correctly.
+2. Use companion planting to defend against pests.
+3. Sow in batches every few weeks so you have backup options are all important.

 3 Garden Planning Mistakes to Avoid

 It’s human nature to want to grow more in the space we have.
 After all, many seed packets come with such generous quantities of seed and who wants to waste seed?

 When first planted it will seem as if they are growing perfectly well, so you may not notice the issue straight away – it’s only when the plants are approaching full size that the problems start, as each plant’s root system begins to compete with its neighbors for water and nutrients from the soil and the plants fail to mature properly, resulting in a disappointing harvest.

 Plants need space to grow and produce the best harvest.
 If they’re grown too close together each plant’s root system has to compete with its neighbors for water and nutrients from the soil, resulting in a disappointing harvest.